motionhungry/style-policy/README.md

 ## TypeScript

-The TypeScript configs are available for generic TypeScript projects, React and Next.js.
+The TypeScript configs are available for general TypeScript/Node.js projects, React and Next.js.

-Depending on the type of your project, and the following to `tsconfig.json`.
+Depending on the type of your project, add the following to `tsconfig.json`.

-### Generic TypeScript Package (default)
+### TypeScript/Node.js Package (default)

 ```
 {
 "extends": "@motionhungry/style-policy/tsconfig/default.json"
 }
 ```